1Panel-dev/webkubectl/README.md

 # Advantage
 -  **Support multiple user and multiple Kubernetes clusters**：One deployment of Web Kubectl can be used for a team, all of the team members can use Web Kubectl simultaneously although they are connecting different Kubernetes clusters or different privileges.
 -  **Session isolation**：All of the online sessions are isolated, each session has its own namespace and storage which is invisible to the others.
--  **Support Kubernetes config file and token**：You can provide Kubernetes config file or token to connect Kubernetes cluster via Web Kubectl.
+-  **Support kubeconfig file and bearer token**：You can provide kubeconfig file or bearer token to connect Kubernetes cluster via Web Kubectl.
 -  **Easy to use and integrate**：You can simply use the index page for a quick start, or integrate with your application using api.

 # Architecture